kubernetes/kubernetes/docs/design/command_execution_port_forwarding.md

 port forwarding request with a load balanced proxy service dedicated to this functionality.
 This would keep the streaming traffic out of the Master.

-### Kubelet as Backend Proxy
+### LMKTFYlet as Backend Proxy

-The kubelet is currently responsible for handling remote command execution and port forwarding requests.
-Just like with the Master described above, this means that all remote command execution and port forwarding streaming traffic must travel through the Kubelet, which could result in a degraded ability to service other requests.
+The lmktfylet is currently responsible for handling remote command execution and port forwarding requests.
+Just like with the Master described above, this means that all remote command execution and port forwarding streaming traffic must travel through the LMKTFYlet, which could result in a degraded ability to service other requests.

 In the future, it might make more sense to use a separate service on the node.